puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 [User Access Logging database](https://www.crowdstrike.com/blog/user-access-logging-ual-overview/) (UAL).
 The guide below assumes you have cloned the artemis API repository to your local system.
-However, you may also import the API remotely, you will just need to update the imports.
+However, you may also import the API remotely, you will just need to change the imports paths.

 The functions in this guide are documented [here](../Artifacts/windows.md#ese-database-class)